wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk-manually.rst

     - ``path/to/wpkcert.key`` is the path to your SSL certificate's key.
     - ``path/to/upgrade.bat`` is the path to the upgrade.bat file you can find an example at src/win32 within the wazuh repository or write your own.
     - ``path/to/do_upgrade.ps1`` is the path to the do_upgrade.ps1 file you can find an example at src/win32 within the wazuh repository or write your own.
-    - ``path/to/wazuhagent.msi`` is the path to the msi you have downloaded in step 3.
+    - ``path/to/wazuhagent.msi`` is the path to the MSI you have downloaded in step 3.
     - ``\*`` is the file (or the files) to be included into the WPK package.
 In this case, all the contents will be added.

 .. note::